m-cain/boatbroker/README.md

 # Boat Broker

-A web application for a Boat Brokerage.
+A demo web application for an imagined Boat Brokerage.

 ## Getting Started